 Problem: You booked a hotel room with two king-size beds at a decent rate for your family of four, but now you have dreams of an unaffordable suite where the kids could have their own room.
 Solution: Ask for a free upgrade.
 Worst case scenario: The hotel manager says no. Was that so hard?
 You'd be surprised at how few people bother to ask for upgrades, late checkouts, complimentary breakfast, and other negotiable perks.
 You're a Budget Traveler.
 Go for it.

 The announcement just came over the loudspeaker: Your flight has been canceled due to bad weather.
 You jump on the airline's website to find out what your options are, and you get in line at customer service.
 When it's your turn to speak with the ultra-harried airline employee, you're going to do two things: Smile and offer him/her chocolate.
 Because Budget Travelers aren't just the smartest people at the airport.
 They are also the nicest.
 Make the difference in that beleaguered airline rep's day and he might make the difference in yours.

 16. KNOW THE TRUTH ABOUT TRAVEL INSURANCE

-In general, Budget Travel does not recommend travel insurance.
+In general, Budget Travel has not always recommended travel insurance.
 Instead, before you travel, check all your existing insurance policies to make sure you'll be covered wherever you'll be traveling—including health, auto, and any possessions (which are sometimes covered by home insurance).
 That said, if you're booking a package tour or cruise make sure you understand the cancellation policy and consider paying a small premium if you think there's a chance you'll cancel.